 Estonia Employment Contracts

-International companies targeting expansion by hiring employees in Estonia have the option of opening a legal entity, with the most popular choice being a private limited company, known as an osaühing, or OÜ and operating under the Commercial Code.
-Their employees will be covered by the Employment Contracts Act, the Law of Obligations Act and a host of supplementary legislation covering all aspects entitlements, benefits, and compensation.
+International companies targeting Global Expansion by hiring employees in Estonia have the option of opening a legal entity, with the most popular choice being a private limited company, known as an osaühing, or OÜ and operating under the Commercial Code.
+Their employees will be covered by the Employment Contracts Act, the Law of Obligations Act and a host of supplementary legislation covering all aspects of entitlements, benefits, and compensation.

 These issues are a major consideration during the stages of hiring, onboarding, and drawing up contracts with your new staff.